QuantifEye/Qtfy.Net.Numerics/README.md

  	</tr>
 </table>

-We are currently on version 1.0.0. consist of an arbitrary precision Rational Number, and related series expansions to calculate `Exp` and `Log`.
+We are currently working toward version 1.0.0. consist of an arbitrary precision Rational Number, and related series expansions to calculate `Exp` and `Log`.